 Clients are now asking us about moving their SharePoint solution into the cloud with Azure.
-They've asked for advice, dos and don'ts and want to understand best practices.
-We have a lot of opinions on making a move to the cloud, and we wanted to share a few perspectives in this blog.
+They've asked for advice, dos and don'ts and they want to understand best practices.
+There are a lot of opinions on making a move to the cloud and we wanted to share a few perspectives in this blog.

-It's important to know, SharePoint Online will be a bit different than SharePoint on premise.
+It's important to know, SharePoint Online will be a bit different than SharePoint on-premise.
 Office 365 and SharePoint Online is considered a "Software as a Service" (SaaS) and it runs in a cloud environment.
-Clients have become interested in SharePoint Online because it's a subscription-based model and could potentially help organizations reduce the costs for their intranet solution.
+Clients have become interested in SharePoint Online because it's a subscription-based model and it could potentially help organizations reduce the costs for their intranet solution.
 However, there is one problem with SharePoint Online.
-SharePoint Online doesn't have the same capabilities of an on premise version of SharePoint.
+SharePoint Online doesn't have the same capabilities of an on-premise version of SharePoint.

-Deploying SharePoint on Azure basically gives you a SharePoint experience that is more like your on premise experience.
+Deploying SharePoint on Azure gives you a SharePoint experience that is more like your on-premise experience.
 The limitations of SharePoint Online and Office 365 are gone.
 With SharePoint Online in Azure, you have an actual "on-premises" deployment, but one that runs in the cloud instead of on your organization's hardware.

 This process will allow an organization to leverage Azure resources in the cloud, while still remaining part of their network.
 The SharePoint environment deployed in the Azure platform connects to the existing in-house applications and allows for the organization to use existing user identities to log into their SharePoint environment.

 Successfully using SharePoint with Azure will require a little expertise.
 If you feel a bit overwhelmed or lack the resources to make the move… We can help.